KENTUCKY REGIONAL EXTENSION CENTER

 WEEKLY HIPAA TIP

-Check out our Weekly HIPAA Tips next week for Part 3 of this series.
+Check out our Weekly HIPAA Tips next week for our new series.

 This reminder is part of a series of HIPAA Security Reminders from the Kentucky Regional Extension Center.
 These reminders can be used by covered entities and business associates looking to comply with the HIPAA Security Rule’s CFR §164.308(a)(5)(ii)(A), which states, “Security reminders (Addressable).
 Periodic security updates.”